docarray/docarray/docs/user_guide/storing/docindex.md

 For many vector databases, individual columns can have different configurations.

 This commonly includes:
-- The data type of the column, e.g. `vector` vs `varchar`
+- the data type of the column, e.g. `vector` vs `varchar`
-- If it is a vector column, the dimensionality of the vector
+- the dimensionality of the vector (if it is a vector column)
-- Whether an index should be built for a specific column
+- whether an index should be built for a specific column

-The exact configurations that are available different from backend to backend, but in any case you can pass them directly in the schema of your Document Index, using the `Field()` syntax:
+The available configurations vary from backend to backend, but in any case you can pass them directly in the schema of your Document Index, using the `Field()` syntax:

 ```python